Fire service awards

 - Documentation of fire service must be submitted with the application

-- All service must have been in B.C.
+- All service to be considered must have been in B.C.

 - Complete the British Columbia Long Service Medal nomination form (PDF)